Ahead Of Climate Talks, U.S. Leadership In Question

 That's putting a crimp on the 20-year-long struggle to develop a meaningful climate treaty.

-RICHARD HARRIS, BYLINE: Nations of the world have been negotiating over climate treaties for almost 20 years, and so far there's been no discernable benefit to the atmosphere.
-It seemed just possible, at a U.N. meeting two years ago in Copenhagen, that there was a glimmer of hope.
+There was a glimmer of hope at a U.N. meeting two years ago in Copenhagen.
 Nations weren't going for a binding treaty, but some pledged to take serious action anyway.

 President Obama stood before the tense meeting and promised that the United States would do its part.

-HARRIS: Kennedy says that the president's recently enacted fuel-efficiency standards for cars and light trucks will put a meaningful dent in our emissions.
+The president's recently enacted fuel-efficiency standards for cars and light trucks will put a meaningful dent in our emissions, Kennedy says.
 And rules about power plants, due out early next year, could also reduce carbon dioxide emissions.
-How much of course depends upon how stringent the rules are.
+How much, of course, depends on how stringent the rules are.
 States, especially California, have laws designed to lower their emissions in the coming decades.

-HARRIS: Part of the problem is, even Congressmen who accept the science of climate change are concerned that if the United States dramatically slashes its emissions, that could harm economic competitiveness.
-And, by itself, U.S. action won't do much to slow global warming.
+Part of the problem is this: Even Congress members who accept the science of climate change are concerned that if the United States dramatically slashes its emissions, that could harm economic competitiveness.
+And by itself, U.S. action won't do much to slow global warming.
 Meaningful action requires an agreement that extends far beyond our national borders.